Creamy and delicious are the two perfect words to explain this slow cooker custard recipe.

 - Whisk together the eggs, vanilla, and sugar.
 Once combined, slowly whisk in the milk.

 - Lightly grease each ramekin with butter, then pour in the custard mixture.

 - Cover each of the ramekins with foil.

 - Place one of the following into the slow cooker: wire rack, foil balls, metal rings or something similar.

 - Now, place the ramekins into the slow cooker.
 Try to get them to sit level.

 - Fill the slow cooker to about halfway up the ramekins with hot water.

-- The foil helps prevent water dripping into the custard and helps provide even heat.
+- The foil prevents water from dripping into the custard and helps distribute heat evenly.

 - Placing a wire rack or similar into the slow cooker will keep the ramekins off direct heat.
 This method will help encourage a much more beautiful and consistent custard while preventing the bottom from burning.

-- If you need the custards to cook faster, then try cooking them on high for the best results.
-Reduce the cooking time by half.
+- If you need the custards to cook faster, try cooking them on high for the best results.
+You will need to reduce the cooking time by half.